-- 10.1 The crisis support outreach service will be available within and across the whole of the Somerset County Council area. - 10.2 The provider is required to fully operate the care and support services specified from a CQC registered Office to be ideally situated within Somerset County Council area.
-The office must be appropriately situated to deliver services to residents of Somerset in a high quality and efficient manner. - 10.3 A nominated point of contact and telephone number shall be made available to the Referral Team and Commissioners and be staffed 24/7, 365 days per year.
+- 10.1 The Crisis support residential accommodation is in Taunton, with a view to continuing to develop the success of the service with longer term scope to expand, potentially creating a further crisis residential accommodation elsewhere in the county, potentially the Yeovil area. - 10.2 The provider is required to fully operate the care and support services linked with this residential accommodation from a CQC registered Office to be ideally situated within Somerset County Council area.
+The office must be appropriately situated to deliver services to residents of Somerset in a high quality and efficient manner.